Rugby-Captain Jones injured as Lions beat Japan 28-10 | Sports-Games

 The better news for coach Warren Gatland was that the Lions found their attacking groove early, albeit against some soft defending by a Japan team playing their first Test since the World Cup quarter-final defeat by South Africa in 2019.
 In front of 16,500 fans at Murrayfield, likely to be the biggest crowd they will play in front of this summer, the Lions were in control for the first hour of the game, their first in Britain since 2005.

-The Lions play the first match of their eight-game, three-Test tour in Johannesburg on July 3.
+"We were just trying to do the basics early doors.
+We just managed it, everything seemed to click.
+It was great to play in front of this crowd and I want to thank them.
+It's been awesome."
+The Lions play the first match of their eight-game, three-Test South Africa tour in Johannesburg on July 3.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)